-Leasehold premises in Fairfield with over 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your premises.
-In such circumstances there is often little upside in purchasing the freehold unless savings on ground rent and estate charges warrant it.
+Leasehold premises in Fairfield with over 100 years unexpired on the lease are often referred to as ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such situations there is often little to be gained by purchasing the freehold unless savings on ground rent and estate charges warrant it.

 | Lender | Requirement |